Updated August 12, 2021.

 Con: Why pregnant people might not want to get vaccinated

 It’s understandable to be cautious when deciding to get a new vaccine.
 Although no evidence so far suggests the vaccine is dangerous if you are pregnant, there aren’t enough studies published yet to officially confirm the safety and effectiveness in pregnancy, like those we have for the flu shot and other recommended vaccines.
 We will continue to learn more in the coming months from the COVID-19 vaccine studies that are happening now, and from pregnant people who are currently being vaccinated in the US and other countries.

-Of the potential side effects after receiving the COVID-19 vaccine, there are reports of approximately 1:100 people developing a fever for a day or two.
-Very rarely, a high untreated fever due to any cause during the first trimester of pregnancy could cause fetal abnormalities or miscarriage.
+In terms of the potential side effects after receiving the COVID-19 vaccine, there are some reports of people developing a fever for a day or two.
 The CDC recommends using acetaminophen (Tylenol) during pregnancy to control fever.
-If you are worried about this rare potential risk you can opt to plan your COVID-19 vaccination for after the 12th week of your pregnancy.
+If you are worried about this rare potential risk, you can opt to plan your COVID-19 vaccination for after the 12th week of your pregnancy.

 What do the experts say about getting vaccinated if you are pregnant?